Construction Companies Oakland

 Borquez Demolition Inc, a family-owned and operated business, has over 30 years of experience in demolition, deconstruction, and concrete removal projects throughout the Bay Area and surrounding areas.
 Our team serves commercial and residential properties including office buildings, multi-family complexes, homes, and more.
 We own and maintain a fleet of heavy equipment for all types of sized jobs.
 Our office is based in Oakland, CA, and we have a team that services the following counties: Bay Area, Santa Clara, and Alameda.
 We are licensed and insured, offering competitive rates and free estimates.
 We are dedicated to ensuring complete customer satisfaction, and our owner, Ezequiel Borquez, is present at every project job site.

-Our demolition providers operate in Oakland & surroundings!
+Our demolition providers operate in Oakland & beyond!

-DemolitionMatch has curated and vetted the Best Demolition Businesses in Oakland.
-Find a top & reliable business today.
+DemolitionMatch has curated and vetted the Best Demolition Companies arround Oakland.
+Find the most reliable pro today.

 Frequently Asked Questions About Construction Companies